 Dr. Bret Scher.
 As a Cardiologist, Dr. Scher has made it his mission to help people improve their health through better diet, exercise, sleep, and mental health.
 He is firmly in the “low-carb” camp, but he’s not your typical zealot – he understands how to meet people where they are in order to help them.
 He has a blog, videos, a book, lectures, and he is the host of the popular Diet Doctor podcast – which has taught me a lot.
-Bret also offers personal health coaching for a fee; be aware that he is a personal friend, but he and I have no financial relationship.
+Bret also offers personal health coaching for a fee; be aware that he is a personal friend, but he does not pay me anything to plug his services.

 Reflections of a Millennial Doctor.
 If you’re a voyeuristic layperson wanting a peek into the world of physician burnout, you should check this out.
 If you’re a healthcare professional, this is an absolute must-read.
-Dr. M is a gifted storyteller, laying out her path into (and hopefully out of) burnout over the course of a year.
+Dr. M is a gifted storyteller, laying out her path into (and hopefully, eventually out of) burnout.